-If you are farming in the Kinni, Rush or Willow River watersheds, we invite you to become a member.
+If you are farming in our community, we invite you to become a member!

 Although there is no cost to join the WWCC, by becoming a member, you agree to:

 Allow a team from the University of Wisconsin-River Falls to conduct confidential well and soil tests on your property.
 As a new member, your well will be tested four times per year, then once per year following.
 Specific results from these tests on your property will ONLY be shared with you.
 Aggregated results (with no names attached) will be provided to the Council to build a database about our watershed.
 Costs for the testing are paid entirely by the Council.
 The confidential reports are yours at no charge.